ikmb/exome-seq/README.md

 ### Supported output formats

-The pipeline will, for reasons of economy, output final read alignments in CRAM format.
-If for some reason BAM is absolutely necessary, use the bam flag to force BAM output:
+By default, this pipeline will produce alignments in BAM format.
+Should you wish to save on storage space (40-50%), the pipeline is able to generate CRAM files instead:

-`--bam true`
+`--cram true`

 ### VEP effect prediction